ObjectiveTruth/objectivetruth.github.io/_posts/2014-07-07-pendingintents.md

 appWidgetManager.updateAppWidget(appWidgetId, views);
 ```

-PendingIntents and Broadcasts</h2>
+##PendingIntents and Broadcasts

-First, why would you use this?</h3>
+First, why would you use this?

 These are Implicit Intents are are used when you want a widget to send a message to itself.
 Such as a button click to have the widget launch a webpage.
 More on this in the next post.
 (Big topic).
 OnClickListener is a perfect example of all of this.

-Usage</h3>
-PendingIntents</a> are intents that are executed on your behalf.
+Usage PendingIntents> are intents that are executed on your behalf.
 They basically allow you to temporarily give another process permission to use your code.
-This has to do with the above because Dalvik doesn't let other apps do things to your apps unless you authorize it, hence PendingIntents</a> are born.
+This has to do with the above because Dalvik doesn't let other apps do things to your apps unless you authorize it, hence PendingIntents are born.

 Best analogy I can think of is customs paperwork for a car being transported

 The paperwork (PendingIntent) allows other processes to execute/use your Intent(the car).
 The car(your Intent) won't be able to go with anyone unless they have paperwork (PendingIntent) attached.

 You get a PendingIntent by calling getBroadCast().
 This is like looking through all the filling cabinets at the customs office to see if that paperwork has already been done.
 If it has, then just get an instance of it, otherwise create a new one.

 This is very important when working with multiple remote views or multiple widget instances (this will be in another post...).
 For now we're working with 1 widget.

 The below code illustrates Broadcast, pending intents nicely when you want to setOnClick behavior for a RemoteView such as a widget to update itself.